user4223/ticket-decoder/README.md

 * conan package manager < 2.0 (https://conan.io/)
 * cmake >= 3.19

+* python3 numpy (boost.python requires numpy for build and unfortunately, it is not possible to disable it via conan config)

 Following libraries are used by the project.
 Usually you should not care about it since conan will do that for you.

 * opencv        (image processing)